How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 Targeted adjustments

 When you’ve finished your basic edits, you can move on to more targeted adjustments.
-What exactly they’ll be will depend on your image, but it could be things like more enhanced portrait editing, removing dust and dirt spots from a landscape, or just a more focused version of edits you’ve done in Basic, like targeting areas to sharpen, lighten, etc. You can paint a mask onto the parts of your image that you want to edit, as above.
+What exactly they’ll be will depend on your image, but it could be things like more enhanced editing, removing dust and dirt spots from a landscape, or just a more focused version of edits you’ve done in Basic, like targeting areas to sharpen, lighten, etc. You can paint a mask onto the parts of your image that you want to edit, as above.

 Presets & LUTs